grassynull33/project2-game/README.md

 - Collada

 ## Getting Started
-Go to this link to start the web application: https://equilibrium-game.herokuapp.com/
+Live link to companion web app: https://equilibrium-game.herokuapp.com/

 ### How to Play the Game:
 - WASD-Standard controls for Windows/Mac/Linux platforms and press E for interacting with objects.
 Tab for toggling inventory view.